zowe/docs-site/docs/appendix/server-component-manifest.md

     - **`serviceId`**

-      This defines the service ID registered to the Discovery service
+      This defines the service ID registered to the Discovery service.

   * **`static`**